Cover of The Death of Ivan Ilyich

 GBM Assessment (Score: 8/10)

-The Death of Ivan Ilyich is widely regarded as the greatest novella ever written about death and the search for meaning, a compressed masterpiece in which Leo Tolstoy strips away every comfortable illusion to confront the reader with the terror and ultimate revelation of mortality.
-Ivan Ilyich's agonized recognition that he has lived his entire life according to false values, realizing the truth only as death approaches, constitutes one of the most devastating existential portraits in all of literature.
+The Death of Ivan Ilyich is considered the greatest novella about death and the search for meaning, a compressed major work in which Leo Tolstoy strips away every comfortable illusion to confront the reader with the terror and ultimate revelation of mortality.
+Ivan Ilyich's agonized recognition that he has lived his entire life according to false values, realizing the truth only as death approaches, constitutes a devastating existential portraits in all of literature.

-Written in 1886 during Tolstoy's period of intense spiritual crisis and religious transformation, The Death of Ivan Ilyich profoundly influenced Martin Heidegger's concept of "being-toward-death" — the idea that authentic existence requires a constant awareness of one's own mortality.
+Generated in 1886 during Tolstoy's period of intense spiritual crisis and religious transformation, The Death of Ivan Ilyich shaped Martin Heidegger's concept of "being-toward-death" — the idea that authentic existence requires a constant awareness of one's own mortality.
 Akira Kurosawa's celebrated film Ikiru (1952) draws directly on the novella's central themes, transposing Tolstoy's vision to postwar Japan.

 US, Russia & Europe, 1884-1886